 Even though it doesn’t look like a running shoe, the No Bull trainer provides a great deal of comfort and support during your run.
 They have a good deal of cushioning in the soles to deliver shock absorption but not too much that it will negatively impact your heavy lifting in the gym.

-The CrossFit TR excels when it comes to running.
+The Reebok Speed TR excels when it comes to running.
 They provide you with a great balance between comfort and squishiness.
 This makes them ideal for running and light weight lifting.
 The shoe provides great balance and sensitivity.
 It also offers a good level of ankle support.
-The flared outsole provides a slightly wider base than you find on most shoes.
+The flared outsole provides a slightly wider base than you find in most shoes.

 This shoe grips well on the rope when doing rope climbs.
 Thin mesh uppers re a great addition, as they do not add too much pressure to any one part of the shoe.
-Overall, the CrossFit TR provides you with the lightweight feel off a running shoe nd the stability and support of a training shoe.
-It is a good all purpose shoe but those who are planning on doing heavy work under the bar may want to go for a more supportive, less cushioning show like the No Bull trainer.
+Overall, this TR shoe provides you with the lightweight feel of a running shoe and the stability and support of a training shoe.
+It is a good all-purpose shoe but those who are planning on doing heavy work under the bar may want to go for a more supportive, less cushioning show like the No Bull trainer.

 You will be able to wear these shoes for your Metcon workouts on most occasions.
 However, when you are planning to incorporate some heavy lifts into the session, you will want to have a second pair in your training bag to change into.
 When it comes to running, the Conviction X provides you with a light, comfortable feel and good cushioning.
 However, it doesn’t provide you with enough cushioning for longer runs.